ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Replication Manual.md

 ## How to Perform DDL Synchronization

 This section explains how to perform DDL Synchronization.
-For more detailed procedures, refer to the [examples](#).
+For more detailed procedures, refer to the [DDL Synchronization Example](#ddl-synchronization-example).

 In the procedure below, we assume that the server performing the DDL statement is the local server, and the server where DDL synchronization is performed is the remote server.
 Additionally, we assume that replication has been started on both servers.